zolkko/cv/cv.typ

 #entry(
   title: "Senior Software Developer",
   institution: "DataArt",
-  location: "Voronezh, Russia",
-  date: "2016-2017",
+  date: "2016-2016",
   [
-    Medical Analytics Performance Portal.
     US-based healthcare network and healthcare provider.
-    The project aimed to develop a pluggable module, that acted as a mediator between Medicaid Analytics Performance Portal (MAPP) HHTS and the internal Health Home system of the client.
+    I was working on a pluggable module, that acted as a mediator between Medicaid Analytics Performance Portal (MAPP) HHTS and the internal Health Home system of the client.
     The module I developed aggregated data and events in the form of Web API call